george-panagiotopoulos/Document-Builder/docs/SETUP.md

    - Set up logging aggregation
    - Configure health checks

-See `docker/docker-compose.yml` and `k8s/` directory for container orchestration examples.
+See `infrastructure/docker/docker-compose.yml` and `infrastructure/k8s/` directory for container orchestration examples.

 ## Next Steps

-- Read the architecture overview in `ApplicationDesign/ApplicationDesign.MD`
+- Read the architecture overview in `ApplicationDesign/ApplicationDesign.MD` (in this docs directory)
-- Review service-specific design documents in `ApplicationDesign/`
+- Review service-specific design documents in `ApplicationDesign/` (in this docs directory)
 - Explore the API documentation at http://localhost:8001/docs
 - Try creating a session via the UI at http://localhost:8001/

 ## Getting Help

-- Check existing documentation in `ApplicationDesign/`
+- Check existing documentation in `ApplicationDesign/` (in this docs directory)
-- Review service-specific README files (README_UI.md, README_DATABASE.md)
+- Review service-specific README files (README_UI.md, README_DATABASE.md in this docs directory)
 - Check the troubleshooting section above
 - Review application logs for detailed error messages